Anchorage museum shares heritage of Alaska

 Buying Alaska Native art

-The Anchorage Museum Shop was featured among Condé Nast Traveler’s Best Museum Shops.
+The Anchorage Museum Store was featured among Condé Nast Traveler’s Best Museum Shops.
 The Anchorage Museum can offer tips for buying authentic Native art.
 Learn more.